 Contact a Knowledgeable Personal Injury Attorney

 The personal injury claims process can be tremendously intricate and there are many potential pitfalls which a claimant may fall victim.
-If you are seeking to maximize the strength of your claim and avoid setbacks in the process, contact Foley Griffin, LLP.
+If you are seeking to maximize the strength of your claim and avoid setbacks in the process, contact Foley Griffin.
 Our Nassau County personal injury attorneys possess more than 75 years of collective experience and can help you to protect the value of your claim.
 If you have any questions about where you stand in your case or the services that our firm offers, give us a call and speak to our attorneys during a free consultation.

 Call (888) 966-8480 or contact us online and discover your options for taking legal action.